 - The second most common mold cause is humidity.
 Keeping the windows open while cooking will allow humidity to escape from the kitchen.
 If your kitchen is windowless, turn on the stove fan when cooking and consider installing double or triple glazed windows to keep tabs on condensation without compromising the room’s thermal capacities.

-- Faulty plumbing and roof defects are a major factor that contributes to mold growth.
+- Faulty plumbing and roof defects are major factors that contributes to mold growth, not only in the kitchen but anywhere else in the house too.
 Leaky pipes, blocked drains, and poorly insulated or punctured roofing can all increase the risk of mold outbreaks, which is why experienced plumber services recommend that kitchen fittings should be inspected regularly and that moisture-related issues should be taken care of before mold sets in.

 Kitchen mold remedies

 Once mold develops, the extent of work required to eliminate it will primarily depend on the scope of infestation.
 In the worst case, your strongest weapon is your phone – grab it and immediately call professionals to help you clean your kitchen.
 But, if your kitchen hasn’t turned into a scene from the Twilight Zone just yet, there are a few things you can do about moldy surfaces.

 Small mold-covered tiling sections can be cleaned off by scrubbing with a fungicide liquid.
 Unless the underlying cause is tackled promptly, however, you may need to repeat the process periodically to prevent mold from spreading from contaminated areas to other surfaces.

 Rubber and silicone seals, grouts, and other sensitive surfaces where moisture accumulates regularly can be very difficult to clean.
 If possible, remove mold-infected grout and silicone seals and dry the surface well before applying a fresh sealant coat.